home-assistant/developers.home-assistant/docs/creating_platform_example_light.md

     password: PASSWORD_HERE_OR_secrets.yaml
 ```

-Note the `platform` name matches the filename for the source code.
+Note the `platform` name matches the directory name that contains the source code.

 ```python
 import logging